-H. Documents to be submitted by you with this notice 1.
-FOR ALL PERSONS If you are unable to produce your birth / adoption certificate, state the reason here.
-Is your birth / adoption certificate enclosed? (tick box) Yes No No 2.
-IF PREVIOUS MARRIAGE OR PREVIOUS CIVIL PARTNERSHIP The registrar will require proof of the termination of the earlier marriage/civil partnership.
-If you are unable to produce the official decree of divorce/annulment or TERMINATED civil partnership dissolution/annulment, state the reason for not doing so as this will affect whether or not the registration can proceed.
-Is your decree of divorce or annulment or order of civil partner dissolution/annulment enclosed? (tick box) Yes No No 3.
-IF YOUR PREVIOUS SPOUSE OR CIVIL PARTNER IS DECEASED The registrar will require proof of the death.
+H. Documents to be submitted by you with this notice

+1. FOR ALL PERSONS If you are unable to produce your birth / adoption certificate, state the reason here.

+Is your birth / adoption certificate enclosed? (tick box)

+Yes No No

+2. IF PREVIOUS MARRIAGE OR PREVIOUS CIVIL PARTNERSHIP TERMINATED The registrar will require proof of the termination of the earlier marriage/civil partnership.
+If you are unable to produce the official decree of divorce/annulment or civil partnership dissolution/annulment, state the reason for not doing so as this will affect whether or not the registration can proceed.

+Is your decree of divorce or annulment or order of civil partner dissolution/annulment enclosed? (tick box)

+Yes 🔲 No 🗖

+3. IF YOUR PREVIOUS SPOUSE OR CIVIL PARTNER IS DECEASED The registrar will require proof of the death.
 If you are unable to produce a death certificate of your previous spouse/civil partner, state the reason for not doing so.

+Is the death certificate of your former spouse/civil partner enclosed? (tick box)

+Yes 🗖 No 🗖

+4. NATIONALITY

+What is your Nationality?

+Have you enclosed your passport or other document(s) to prove your nationality? (tick box) If for any reason you are unable to enclose documentation to prove nationality please state the reason.
+If you are a British Citizen, or an Irish Citizen who has acquired that citizenship through birth in Northern Ireland, who does not have a passport, your

+Yes No No birth certificate may be sufficient.

+100 110

+I.

+DECLARATION

+I solemnly declare:-

-Is the death certificate of your former spouse/civil partner enclosed? (tick box) Yes No No 4.
-NATIONALITY If for any reason you are unable to enclose documentation to prove nationality please state the reason.
-If you are a British Citizen, or an Irish Citizen who has acquired that citizenship through birth in Northern Ireland, who does not have a passport, your What is your Nationality? birth certificate may be sufficient.
-Have you enclosed your passport or other document(s) to prove your nationality? (tick box) Yes No No I. DECLARATION I solemnly declare:-(i) that I am the person named at B1; (ii) that I and the person named at Part G intend to be married on the date entered in Part A /\ and by the Officiant named at Part E or Part F; (iii) that there is no impediment caused by being within the prohibited degrees of relationship, affinity or adoption and that I know of no other legal impediment to our marriage; (iv) that all the particulars and other information given by me on this notice are correct to the best of my knowledge
+(i) that I am the person named at B1;

+(ii) that I and the person named at Part G intend to be married on the date entered in Part A / and by the Officiant named at Part E or Part F;(iii) that there is no impediment caused by being within the prohibited degrees of relationship, affinity or adoption

+and that I know of no other legal impediment to our marriage; (iv) that all the particulars and other information given by me on this notice are correct to the best of my knowledge

+and belief; and

+(v) that each document submitted by me in accordance with Part H of this notice is genuine.

+Signed: .

+Date: